vaquerizaslab/fanc/fanc-doc/api/interfaces/edges_interface.rst

     :start-after: start snippet weight bias
     :end-before: end snippet weight bias

-If, for example, an :class:`~kaic.matrix.Edge` is created like this:
+If, for example, an :class:`~fanc.matrix.Edge` is created like this:

 .. literalinclude:: code/edges_interface_snippets.py
     :language: python